-We have 1 bedrooms and 2 bedrooms for sale.
+We have 1 bedrooms and 2 bedrooms fully furnished apartments for sale.
 Also we have long term rent posibilities, for more information please contact us about availability.

 There are 3 floors.

-On the ground floor you will find 1 bedroom apartments for sale 57 m² for € 130.000 with private garden in the front and terrace with seaview at the back.
+On the ground floor you will find 1 bedroom apartments 2a for sale 54 m² for € 94.500 with a medium private garden in the back and terrace with seaview at the front.

-1 bedroom 57m² with seaview € 140.000 (this appartment has an amazing panorama seaview(see pictures), small balcony in the bedroom)
+1 bedroom 67.50 m² with seaview € 119.500 (this appartment has an amazing panorama seaview(see pictures), small balcony in the bedroom)